G-70. Advanced Seminar in Critical Bibliography

 – bibliographical pedagogy and remedying intellectual resistance to bibliography in the academy.

-Participants will be asked to prepare 20-minute presentations based on their own current research projects that speak to one of the above topics, and to act as formal respondents for each others’ presentations.
-Participants will also circulate a published scholarly article in advance (by 17 April for the June offering of the course; by 1 May for the July offering of the course) that will inform their presentation and constitute part of the course’s reading list.
-The course will include a daily lab and lecture.
+Participants will be asked to prepare 15-minute presentations based on their own current research projects that speak to one of the above topics and address the question “what is the intervention you are trying to make in your field?”
+Participants will also act as respondents for each others’ presentations.
+Participants may choose to circulate a published scholarly article in advance (by 17 April for the June offering of the course; by 1 May for the July offering of the course) that will inform their presentation and constitute part of the course’s reading list.

 Applicants to this course should submit a personal statement that contains a proposal for their presentation for the course.
 To guide that proposal, one or more of the following issues should be addressed: